2023 Trek Roscoe 6

 Trek Roscoe 6 Descending Review

 Of course, the Trek Roscoe 6 still performs extremely well not only on the ascents but also on the winding and rough descents.
 This is mainly due to the Shimano Deore M4100, 10-speed adjustment mechanism.
 Even on gravel descents with a 30° gradient, it still has a smooth, natural, and light instant shift function.
 A special internal kit is also available with gear cables.
 These cables have improved and extended their performance, giving them an ergonomic shape.

 On the descent, I just cranked to the highest gear to maintain my stability, while it didn’t cost me a lot of air.
 Also, the wide 27.5+ Bontrager XR3 tires provide more confidence.
-Of course, Trek will also have a satisfactory attitude in after-sales service.
-If you are not satisfied within thirty days of purchase, you can exchange or refund.
-This is something that makes me feel its friendliness.

 Some people may be concerned about whether the overly wide tires will cause extra trouble with the steering of the ride.
 The Trek Roscoe 6 compensates for this in terms of geometry.
 First, the 1081mm wheelbase length and 438mm rear fork length gave me confidence in cornering sections.
 Even when I was faced with an extremely aggressive cornering section, I still had agile body control.